A Model for Dark Energy decay: Conclusion

 \section{Conclusion}

 We calculated the decay of a particle of dark energy, with mass of the order $m\sim10^{-13}$GeV, described by the potential $V(\varphi)=|2m\varphi-3\lambda\varphi^{2}|^{2}+Q(\varphi)$ , from the metastable to the stable minimum of the potential.
 The timescale of such a process is compatible with the order of magnitude of the age of the universe.
-We saw that such a kind of quintessence model can provide a mechanism, from field theory, to explain the decay of dark energy into dark matter, alleviating the coincidence problem of the concordance model of cosmology.
+We suggest that such a kind of quintessence model can provide a mechanism, from field theory, to explain the decay of dark energy into dark matter, alleviating the coincidence problem of the concordance model of cosmology.

+We think that, in a future work, a further analysis of the evolution of the bubbles of new vacuum after its formation, could give us previsions for the size and configuration of these bubbles, which could be a potentially testable signal of this model.

-Considering that the Einstein gravity with a bosonic interaction is equivalent to a given model of $f(R)$ gravity, our model can be equivalent to an $f(R)$ gravity with a calculable function $f(R)$ in view of the arguments in \cite{our2}.
-It is of interest to investigate the $f(R)$ gravity based on the proposed field theory model.
-This will be carried out in the following study.
+In view of the arguments in \cite{our2}, our model can be equivalent to an $f(R)$ gravity, with a calculable function $f(R)$.
+We also think it is interesting to investigate the $f(R)$ gravity based on the proposed field theory model.

 \acknowledgements{The authors wish to thank CNPq and FAPESP, Brazil and NNSF, China, for support.}